FormShantonu/NodeJs/node_interview_note.md

 Node. js is a platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
 Node. js uses an event-driven, non-blocking I/O model that is lightweight and efficient, perfect for data-intensive real-time applications running across distributed devices.

+>What Disadvantage of node js?

+When we require some CUP processing task like video editing application, this type of application singel threads can't perfrom well so for node js we avoid it.

 > Node js Vs Php

 1. Non-blocking, Asynchronous Architecture: Node.js uses an event-driven, non-blocking I/O model.
 This makes it particularly suitable for applications that require handling a large number of concurrent connections, such as real-time applications, chat applications, and streaming services.
 PHP traditionally follows a blocking approach, which can limit its performance in highly concurrent scenarios.